cliosight/Docs/Spec.md

 # Cliosight
 Our web interface with APIs enable users to perform a wide range of analytical operations, encompassing both the in-built and user-owned databases.
-As we continue to evolve, we plan to expand our compatibility to various cloud platform-specific databases and data management systems.
+As we evolve, we will expand our compatibility to various cloud platform-specific databases, data management systems and DLTs.

 ### Free Tier <a name="freetier"></a>